 \subsection{Experiments on the Kalantari Dataset}

-In this experiment, our proposed model is denoted as MSANet.
-We compared MSANet with other state-of-the-art HDR methods, including Sen \cite{sen2012robust}, DeepHDR \cite{kalantari2017deep}, Wu \cite{wu2018deep}, AHDRNet \cite{yan2019attention}, PANet \cite{pu2020robust}, and PSFNet \cite{ye2021progressive}.
-We used the open-source code provided by the authors for testing, except for PANet.
-The code of PANet is not publicly available, so we directly refer to the results provided in the original paper.
+In this experiment, we compare PFANet with other state-of-the-art HDR methods, including Sen \cite{sen2012robust}, DeepHDR \cite{kalantari2017deep}, Wu \cite{wu2018deep}, AHDRNet \cite{yan2019attention}, PANet \cite{pu2020robust}, and PSFNet \cite{ye2021progressive}.
+We utilized the open-source code provided by the respective authors for implementation, with the exception of PANet, which has no publicly available code.
+Instead, we referred to the results presented in the original paper.
 The average PSNR-$\mu$, PSNR-L, SSIM-$\mu$, SSIM-L, and HDR-VDP-2 of different HDR methods on the Kalantari dataset are tabulated in Table \ref{exp_one}.
-The best results are highlighted in bold.
-As observed, our proposed MSANet significantly outperforms all compared HDR methods in terms of all evaluation metrics.
-Compared with the second-best method (i.e.,\,PSFNet), MASNet achieved 0.3dB and 1.3488 higher, in terms of the PSNR-$\mu$ and HDR-VDP-2, respectively.
-These results reveal that our method can generate high-quality HDR images in the tone-mapped and linear domains than other HDR methods.
-In addition, we selected two images from the Kalantari Dataset for visual comparison, and the results generated by different HDR methods are illustrated in Fig.\,\ref{vis_1}.
-Two local regions marked by red and blue rectangles, which contain moving objects, are enlarged for better comparison.
-We can find that the results generated by DeepHDR, Wu, AHDRNet, and PSFNet contain undesirable ghosting artifacts and distorted contents in motion and overexposed regions.
-Although Sen can restore the corrupted content in saturated regions, it fails to handle motion regions and produces severe ghosting artifacts.
-These results show that the compared methods struggle to overcome object motions and compensate for corrupted content in saturated regions simultaneously.
-Compared with them, our method can effectively alleviate the ghosting artifacts caused by object motions and adequately compensate for the corrupted regions in under and overexposed regions.
-As a result, the HDR images generated by our method contain less distorted image content, leading to the best visual quality.
+The results show that PFANet outperforms all other HDR methods in all evaluation metrics.
+Compared to the second-best method (PSFNet), PFANet achieves a gain of 0.3dB and 1.3488, in terms of PSNR-$\mu$ and HDR-VDP-2, respectively.
+These results indicate that our proposed method can better generate high-quality HDR images in both tone-mapped and linear domains than other HDR methods.

+To further evaluate the performance of the compared methods, we selected two images from the Kalantari dataset and visually compare the results, as shown in Fig.\,\ref{vis_1}.
+We zoom into two local regions marked by red and blue rectangles, which contain moving objects, for better comparison.
+As observed, the results generated by DeepHDR, Wu, AHDRNet, and PSFNet exhibit undesirable ghosting artifacts and distorted contents in the motion and overexposed regions.
+Although Sen is successful in restoring the corrupted content in saturated regions, it fails to handle motion regions and produces severe ghosting artifacts.
+These results reveal that the compared methods struggle to simultaneously compensate for corrupted content in saturated regions and overcome object motions.
+In contrast, PFANet effectively alleviates ghosting artifacts caused by object motions and adequately compensates for the corrupted regions in under and overexposed regions.
+As a result, the HDR images generated by PFANet contain less distorted image content, leading to the best visual quality.